Checklist: Documents Required to Open a Business Bank Account in the USA

 Additional Documents Often Required for Non-Residents:

-• U.S. mailing address (virtual office accepted by fintechs like Mercury)
+- U.S. mailing address (virtual office addresses are typically accepted by fintech banks such as Mercury)

-• Certificate of Good Standing (if more than one year old)
+- Certificate of Good Standing (commonly required if the entity is more than one year old)

-Traditional banks (like Bank of America or Wells Fargo) usually require in-person verification.
-However, fintech banks (like Mercury, Brex, and Wise Business) allow remote onboarding for verified U.S. entities, provided all compliance documents are uploaded digitally.
+Traditional banks such as Bank of America or Wells Fargo usually require in-person identity verification, making the process time-consuming for overseas founders.
+In contrast, fintech banks like Mercury, Brex, and Wise Business support remote onboarding for verified U.S. entities, provided all compliance and ownership documents are submitted digitally and meet regulatory standards.

 Guide Section: Quick-Start Business Bank Account Checklist